 Please note that the above rights are not absolute, and we may be entitled to refuse requests where exceptions apply.
-The school will endeavour to respond to any such requests as soon as is reasonably practicable and in any event within statutory time-limits (which is generally one month, but actually fulfilling more complex or multiple requests, e.g. those involving third party information, may take 1-2 months longer).]
+The school will endeavour to respond to any such requests as soon as is reasonably practicable and in any event within statutory time-limits.